aws-samples/shopfloor-connectivity/docs/core/health-probe-configuration.md

 **Type**: Int

 Must be explicitly set in order to stop the service after the period of not returning a healthy response to health probes.
-The use case for this element is when the mechanism used to manage the instances of the services only checks if the process of a services is running and does stop processes..
+The use case for this element is when the mechanism used to manage the instances of the services only checks if the process of a services is running and does stop processes.
 An example of this is AWS Greengrass.

 [^top](#HealthProbeConfiguration)